Al3zama1/swe-notes/CCNA/35 - SNMP (Simple Network Management Protocol).md

 	* It makes sure that only the intended devices can read the SNMP messages.
 	* Messages can't be intercepted and read by an attacker.
 * Whenever possible, this version should be used!
+* In SNMPv1 and SNMPv2c, there is no encryption.
+The community strings and message contents are sent in plain-text.
+This is not secure, as the packets can easily be captured and read.

 ## SNMP Messages
 ![SNMP messages](./img3/SNMP-messages.png)
 ### Read Message Class